gillislab/pansol_expression_analysis/results/README.md

-This folder contains one file per species specifying paralog pairs, their orthogroup, a summary of their expression and genetic properties and classifications based on : (i) constraint on total dosage, (ii) paralog coexpression and fold-change in expression.
+This folder contains one file per species specifying paralog pairs, their orthogroup and average expression levels, a summary of their genetic properties and classifications based on : (i) constraint on total dosage, (ii) paralog coexpression and fold-change in expression.